 Short term loan can cover it all.
 Unlike some other loan products, there usually aren’t restrictions on how you can use the funds.

 Because the application process typically takes place all online, approval can happen quickly, in as little as one day.

 The shorter repayment term also means lenders are more willing to take a risk on a borrower who has weak credit, so even if your score is less-than-stellar you may still be eligible for this type of loan.

 Terms for vehicle loans can vary widely based on the amount of down payment money you supply and the amount of monthly car payment you can afford.

 Three or four years is a common loan term, but some loans can be stretched out to seven years or more.

 It is usually not the best choice.
-Here are reasons why:
+Here are the reasons why:

 - Higher Interest Costs – The tradeoff for your reduced monthly payment is a significantly higher amount of interest paid over the life of the loan.
-We illustrates this point on by comparing a 2013 Honda Accord with five-year and seven-year terms using the available interest rates and price data.
+We illustrate this point by comparing a 2013 Honda Accord with five-year and seven-year terms using the available interest rates and price data.

 - Their total to be financed was $30,266.A five-year loan carried a 2.69% rate and resulted in monthly payments of $540 and $2,115 in finance charges for a total of $32,381 paid.